taynotfound/discord-dev-docs/README.md

 # Discord Developer Portal in Markdown
 This repository contains scraped Markdown files of the Discord Developer Portal.
-While some formatting errors may exist, Scraped-Discord-Developer-Portal can still be used as a resource for Discord developers.
+While some formatting errors may exist, It can still be used as a resource for Discord developers.

 ## Where are the files?
 All of the Markdown files can be found in the `/docs/` folder.